 Four Complex Reasons for Procrastination

-- Perfectionism - unrealistically high expectations or standards.
+- Perfectionism - Unrealistically high expectations or standards.
 Everything must go completely right.
-It may either imposed or self-imposed.
+It may be either imposed or self-imposed.
 The perfectionist is long on criticism and short on praise.

 - It creates a high degree of dissatisfaction and frustration because seldom is anything accomplished that is completely acceptable the very first time.
 The perfectionist nitpicks it to death.